Bandwidth Calculator

 Understanding Video Bandwidth and Display Signal Requirements

 Video bandwidth measures the data rate required to transmit display signals from your graphics card to your monitor.
 Expressed in Gbps (Gigabits per second), it determines whether your cable and port can support a specific resolution and refresh rate combination.
-Our bandwidth calculator helps you verify compatibility before purchasing monitors or cables — use it in conjunction with the refresh rate tester to confirm your connection can actually deliver the Hz your panel is rated for.
+Our bandwidth calculator helps you verify compatibility before purchasing monitors or cables.
+Use the monitor color test to verify colour uniformity across the full panel, not just the centre region.

 HDMI and DisplayPort Bandwidth Capabilities